Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Okay.
 With respect to the Enterprise question first, what's driving the performance in our Enterprise business is a combination of our differentiation in self-service and the breadth of our vision in serving omni-channel solutions.
 I think that is a durable differentiation for us.
 And I think it's serving a durable demand.
 We're seeing success across the product line, including our on-premise solutions, our voice biometrics solutions, and our digital omni-channel cloud solutions.

 Customers are going through a transformation of their customer service operations to fully embrace this omni-channel vision, and we're in the early innings of that vision.
-So, I think, the opportunity in the market remains large, and our position is distinct.
-So, I think, it is a sustainable opportunity for us.
+So I think the opportunity in the market remains large, and our position is distinct.
+So I think it is a sustainable opportunity for us.

 With respect to the capital question, I think it's a reasonable estimate for the amount of capital expenditures this year.
-Capital expenditures may pick-up a bit in the second half, including investments in our cloud infrastructure for fiscal 2018, very important and investments in some – process automation investments that we are also making.
+Capital expenditures may pick-up a bit in the second half, including investments in our cloud infrastructure for fiscal 2018, very important.
+And investments in some – process automation investments that we're also making.

 Tavis C. McCourt - Raymond James & Associates, Inc.

 Great.
-And Dan, if I read correctly, so that the change in the accrued non-GAAP tax rate has no impact on cash flow from operations, so even though that the guidance for cash flow from ops as a percentage of non-GAAP net income is higher than the (8:47) actual guidance for cash flow from operations is similar or the same?
+And, Dan, if I read correctly, so that the change in the accrued non-GAAP tax rate has no impact on cash flow from operations.
+So even though the guidance for cash flow from ops as a percentage of non-GAAP net income is higher, the actual guidance for cash flow from operations is similar or the same?
 Is that the right way to think about it?

 Daniel David Tempesta - Nuance Communications, Inc.

 Yes.
 That's actually, Tavis, that's a good way to think about it.
-So, but since you asked and I assume others may have questions as well.
-Let me take this opportunity to address the question more broadly.
+So but since you asked and I assume others may have questions as well, let me take this opportunity to address the question more broadly.

 So beginning in the quarter, we are changing our method of calculating our non-GAAP tax provision, while it will impact the reported non-GAAP net income and earnings per share.
 I do want to stress the point you just raised that there'll be no change in the cash or tax economics of the business.
 So, historically, we have utilized a cash tax method to derive our non-GAAP earnings.
 We felt this approach best informed investors of our tax economics, given our large U.S. NOLs, and the fact that we have not been a U.S. federal tax payer because of these NOLs.